panoysia/elmersia-site/README.md

 This is my personal and portfolio site.
-All professional and personal information about me is listed here; what work and projects I'm currently working on with regards to my career and the passionate things I love in my life that I love writing about.
+Listed here are mainly my professional details and aspirations; what work and projects I'm currently working on with regards to my career.
+Also included are links to my blogs where I write things and activities I'm truly passionate about.

-It's created with the help of [Jekyll](http://jekyllrb.com), a static site generator made in Ruby.
-Go check my site at [http://www.elmersia.com](http://www.elmersia.com).
+I use [Jekyll](http://jekyllrb.com) — a static site generator made in [Ruby](https://www.ruby-lang.org/en/), to create the site.
+Check it at [http://www.elmersia.com](http://www.elmersia.com).